Forthcoming issue December 2013 (13:4)

 I hope that reading this issue will prompt a similar process of reflection for you.
 This latest issue contains research articles covering a broad range of topics, investigating clients’ experiences, therapists’ experiences, trainees and the impact of different treatment interventions.
 We make CPR’s articles accessible in a variety of ways so that it is as easy as possible to use the research in this way.
 December’s issue will soon be available both in print copy and online, and practitioner versions of each paper’s abstracts can be accessed on this website or by subscribing, free of charge, to our quarterly e-bulletin.
 Perhaps you have ideas about how access to our articles could be improved or thoughts about how relevant you feel the research in CPR is to your practice.
 I would welcome your comments and suggestions on this or any other insights you may have about CPR.
 If you would like to comment please make contact with me on email at the following address: firstname.lastname@example.org.

 Editor, Counselling and Psychotherapy Research

-- The March 2013 issue of CPR will be available online shortly before distribution of the print edition.
+- The December 2013 issue of CPR is available online now.

 - BACP members can access all CPR's papers online by first logging in to the BACP members' area at www.bacp.co.uk.
-When you're logged in to BACP: Connect click on Features and under the Useful links list, click on CPR online and follow the link.
+When you're logged in to BACP: Connect click on BACP Account and under the Online Resources list, click on CPR Online and follow the link.

 - CPR's quarterly e-bulletin includes Digests of all the papers in the forthcoming issue of the journal delivered straight to your inbox.
 Subscribe to CPR e-bulletin.